dstackai/dstack/docs/quick-start.md

     MNIST("./data", train=False, download=True)
 ```

-This script downloads the MNIST dataset and save it locally in the data folder.
+This script downloads the MNIST dataset and saves it locally to the `data` folder.

-To run it via `dstack`, it must be defined as a workflow in a YAML file in the
+To run the script via `dstack`, it must be defined as a workflow in a YAML file in the
 `.dstack/workflows` folder within the repo.

 ### Create a workflow YAML file